jessielaf/vue-scan-field/README.md

 # Vue scan field

-Use scanned backend models to generate validation and forms
+Automatically generate forms and validation based on your backend models

 This module goes hand in hand with [Django scan models](https://github.com/jessielaf/django-scan-models).